Microsoft is moving forward with its plans to turn Windows 11 into a full-fledged “AI” operating system amidst Copilot backlash.

 In our tests, Windows Latest observed that the experimental toggle warns of potential performance issues, and it makes sense.

 AI agents are going to run in the background all the time and use RAM or CPU, depending agent’s activity.
 However, Microsoft’s early benchmarks suggest they won’t really drain PCs of their power.
-Microsoft says AI Agents will use a limited amount of RAM and CPU, but it won’t tell us how limited the ‘limit’ is.
+Microsoft won’t give us the numbers for obvious reasons.

 By default, these agents are lightweight, but the catch is that some Agents could be resource-intensive.
+We’re going to find out later.

 While the Experimental Agents Feature is optional, it makes it quite obvious Microsoft will not stop investing in AI for Windows 11, and Agentic OS is the future, whether you like it or not.